Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 #### k3d

 Rancher love containers, and k3s is no exception.
 There is a tool called [k3d](https://github.com/rancher/k3d) that builds k3s clusters in docker containers.
-Its great for testing out stuff, then deleting the clusters once you're done.
+It's great for testing out stuff, then deleting the clusters once you're done.
 Quick, easy, no fuss.

 ```sh